Liaison-Intl/Liaison-Intl.github.io/user_identity.md

 <h3>User Identity List</h3>

-<p>List user identities belonging to the user (as identified by API key) that have been given the &quot;API Access&quot; permission.</p>
+<p>Retrieve details on all user identities that are part of a user&#39;s WebAdMIT profile and that have the &quot;API Access&quot; permission assigned to them.
+The <code>id</code> associated with each identity will not change, and only becomes something new when a new identity is created – for example at the start of a new academic cycle.</p>

 <pre><code>GET /api/v1/user_identities
 </code></pre>